 “Do you judge people with glasses? or one with a artificial hip?
-You would never say Oh My GOd look at that freak in the glasses what a loser?
+You would never say Oh My GOD look at that freak in the glasses what a loser?
 Why are glasses an acceptable prosthesis and dentures are not?
 Both serve the person in a beneficial way.
 Glasses let you see better and look good, dentures let you eat better and look good.
-Would you be surprized if I said many of the beautiful smiles you see around you, and ones you envy, saying I wish I had nice teeth like that …. well, they are dentures too.”
+Would you be surprised if I said many of the beautiful smiles you see around you, and ones you envy, saying I wish I had nice teeth like that …. well, they are dentures too.”

 By the way, you would be surprised how many people you know wear dentures, be it partial or full ones.
 They just do not talk about it.
-Anyway, the moral of all of the above is: don’t let your embarrassment get in the way of getting the help you need and deserve.
+Anyway, the moral of all of the above is: don’t let your embarrassment get in the way of getting the help you deserve.
 There are ways of ensuring that the dentist you choose views their job as a caring profession and realises that there’s a person behind the teeth.